NehaP92/dsc-mod-3-project-v2-1-onl01-dtsc-pt-041320/README.md

 ## Conclusion and Recommendations

-- The best model took about 9,7 secs to classify the data into separate facies with aa f-1 score of.
+- The best model took 9.7 SECS to classify the data into separate facies with F-1 SCORE of  0.86.

-- Using a Machine learning model can thus prove to be a very efficient and speedy method for facies classification as compared to the combursome manual techniques currently used which may take days to generate the results.
+- Machine learning model is a very EFFICIENT and SPEEDY tool for facies classification compared to the cumbersome manual techniques currently used which take days to generate the results.
+It is therefore RECOMMENDED TO UTILIZE MACHINE LEARNING MODELS FOR FACIES CLASSIFICATION

-- The most important features that determine the accurate classification include the property of being marine or non-marine, and the log values generated from PE, GR, N-D logs, Resistivity and relative position along with depth.
+- The most important features that determine the accurate classification include the property of being MARINE or NON-MARINE, and the log values generated from PE, GR, N-D LOGS, RESISTIVITY and RELATIVE POSITION along with DEPTH.
 These show great influence since each of these values are unique to certain properties which define a facies.

-- It is paramount, therefore, that these operations and data preprocessing is conducted meticulously before feeding in the data into the machine learning model.
+- LOGGING OPERATIONS and DATA PREPROCESSING should be done very METICULOUSLY for best Machine learning results.

 ## Future Work